snowydqys/With-FUWAMOCO/docs/For-Developers.md

 In general:

 - When developing the app you should run `pnpm run watch` to have hot reloads and load the extension from `dist`.
-- When building, you should run either `pnpm run build:chrome` or `pnpm run build:firefox` depending on whether you want the Chrome or Firefox icons.
+- When building, you should run either `pnpm run build:chrome` or `pnpm run build:firefox` depending on whether you want the Chrome or Firefox icons or run `pnpm run build:both` for both
 - If you want to run some `web-ext` command, you should use `pnpm run webext <your command>` instead.

 After you've done all your edits, if you'd like to submit a pull request with your changes (always appreciated btw!) please run the `lint` script and fix all (if any) issues that it shows up.
 This helps ensure a clean and consistent coding style.